scotws/LiaraForth/docs/INTERNALS.md

 Liara Forth started with a bunch of general principles.

+1. **Easy to install.** As a "first Forth" for the 265SXB, you should be able to download, install and start Liara without much of a hassle.
-1. **Speed over size (within reason).** Liara Forth aims to make up for the relastively slow clock speed of the 65816 MPU in the 265SXB package.
+2. **Speed over size.** Liara Forth aims to make up for the relastively slow clock speed of the 65816 MPU in the 265SXB package.
-2. **Run with scissors.** There is very little safety checking in the individual words.
+3. **Run with scissors.** There is very little safety checking in the individual words.
 Liara Forth will rarely tell you if there is an under- or overflow, for instance.
-During the design phase, these sort of checks were considered, but they added so much code that the first principle was violated.
-3. **Use only the most basic hardware-dependent routines,** which are `put_chr` and `get_chr`.
+4. **Use only the most basic hardware-dependent routines,** which are `put_chr` and `get_chr`.
 This is to make it easier for other people to port Liara Forth to other 65816 machines.